att/netarbiter/sds/install-kubeadm/README.md

 kshell <pod2>
 root@pod2:/# nslookup google.com
 ```
+When deploying Calico and Kubernetes on AWS, refer to <https://docs.projectcalico.org/v2.0/getting-started/kubernetes/installation/aws>.
+When deploying Calico and Kubernetes on GCE, refer to <https://docs.projectcalico.org/v2.0/getting-started/kubernetes/installation/gce>.

 [2] If you are installing on a single vcpu VM, the kube-dns pod is likely to be a "Pending" status due to insufficient cpu.
 To make it "Running", you need to install a mster node on a 2+ vcpu VM; or you may add 1+ work nodes later.